cardboard-iguana/cardboard-iguana.com/log/2022-05-07-itprotv-comptia-security-plus.md

 * Scrambling
 * Nulling
 * Value variance (data is replaced by some mapping)
-* Substitution (like value variance, but care is taken to make the “fake” data realistic)
+* Substitution (like value variance, but care is taken to make the "fake" data realistic)
 * Shuffling (randomize values *within* a dataset)
-* Pseudonymization (any of the above, but with the goal that the link between the data set and the “real world” is broken while *maintaining* patterns *within* the data set)
+* Pseudonymization (any of the above, but with the goal that the link between the data set and the "real world" is broken while *maintaining* patterns *within* the data set)

 The key difference between pseudonymization and anonymization is that the former is theoretically reversible (and may be *functionally* reversible with access to the original mapping / lookup table), while the latter is not.
 Anonymization is actually quite difficult for real-world data without purposefully destroying the patterns/relationships within the data set.

-### Privacy and Data Sensitivity — Roles & Responsibilities
+### Privacy and Data Sensitivity - Roles & Responsibilities

-“Roles” correspond to a particular *job*, while “responsibilities” correspond to that job’s *functions*.
+"Roles" correspond to a particular *job*, while "responsibilities" correspond to that job's *functions*.

-* Subject (who’s the data about, anyway?)
+* Subject (who's the data about, anyway?)
 * Data Protection Offices (GDPR role; responsible for training, auditing internal processes, and acting as the governmental point-of-contact)
 * Owner (holds legal rights/controls over the data and is responsible for data categorization and classification)
 * Custodian (responsible for dats custody, transport, storage, etc.)
 * Steward (responsible for ensuring that data is fit for purpose & is handled in a manner compliant with corporate policies, government regulations, etc.)
-* Controller (determines the why and how data will be processed, subject to the owner’s classification/direction)
+* Controller (determines the why and how data will be processed, subject to the owner's classification/direction)
-* Processor (whoever’s actually processing the data)
+* Processor (whoever's actually processing the data)

-### Privacy and Data Sensitivity — Other Areas
+### Privacy and Data Sensitivity - Other Areas

 Information lifecycle: